Frequently Asked Questions

 Are your stories based on real-life experiences?

-— Mostly no, a few things might be inspired by real life occurrences and experiences, but I blend these with a lot of fictional aspects as well.
+— Mostly no, real life occurrences and experiences might inspire a few things, but I blend these with a lot of fictional aspects as well.
 I believe that grounding certain aspects in reality can add authenticity to my stories, but ultimately, my characters and plots are strictly fictional.

 — My Judaism is a core part of who I am.
 I'm not incorporating religion into my writing, I'm incorporating myself and what I know.
 When an author writes about their characters hosting a Christmas party, you don't assume they are involving Christianity into their writing.
 Similarly, my inclusion of Jewish themes, customs, and perspectives is a natural extension of my identity and cultural background.